Business Associate Agreement

 Covered Entity shall:

-- Notify Business Associate of any limitations in the notice of privacy practices of Covered Entity under 45 CFR § 164.520, to the extent that such limitations may affect Business Associate’s use or disclosure of PHI.
+- Notify Business Associate of any limitations in its notice of privacy practices under 45 CFR § 164.520 that may affect Business Associate’s use or disclosure of PHI.

-- Notify Business Associate of any changes in, or revocation of, the permission by an individual to use or disclose PHI, to the extent that such changes may affect Business Associate’s use or disclosure of PHI.
+- Notify Business Associate of any changes in, or revocation of, the permission by an individual to use or disclose PHI, where such changes may affect Business Associate’s use or disclosure of PHI.

-- Notify Business Associate of any restrictions on the use or disclosure of PHI that Covered Entity has agreed to or is required to abide by under 45 CFR § 164.522, to the extent that such restrictions may affect Business Associate’s use or disclosure of PHI.
+- Notify Business Associate of any restrictions on the use or disclosure of PHI that Covered Entity has agreed to or is required to abide by under 45 CFR § 164.522, where such restrictions may affect Business Associate’s use or disclosure of PHI.

 - Not request Business Associate to use or disclose PHI in any manner that would not be permissible under Subpart E of 45 CFR Part 164 if done by Covered Entity.